ChatKitty/chatkitty-web-push-notifications-guide/README.md

 ## Getting Started

-ℹ️  You will need a ChatKitty account to set up the User Received Notification chat function and retrieve your ChatKitty credentials from the [Chatkitty dashboard](https://dashboard.chatkitty.com/.
+ℹ️  You will need a ChatKitty account to set up the User Received Notification chat function and retrieve your ChatKitty credentials from the [ChatKitty dashboard](https://dashboard.chatkitty.com/).
 You will also use the ChatKitty Dashboard to add Firebase as a chat runtime dependency.
 Next, you also need a Firebase account to create a [Firebase project](https://console.firebase.google.com/) as we wil be using Firebase as our push notification provider.

 Then, install all dependencies using the following command: